Teach kids to think about how their energy and mood affect their food and move choices.

 Have fun reading the slides aloud!
 Read them slowly or quickly, depending upon whether they refer to low or high energy.

-Ask students to share times and places when they felt too tired or lazy to be active.
+Ask students to share times and places when their energy was low and they didn't feel like being active.

 Check Your Energy and Your Mood